Rat meat: Asia

 In some cultures, rats are or have been limited as an acceptable form of food to a particular social or economic class.
 In the Mishmi culture of India, rats are essential to the traditional diet, as Mishmi women may eat no meat except fish, pork, wild birds and rats.
 Conversely, the Musahar community in north India has commercialised rat farming as an exotic delicacy.

 Ricefield rat (Rattus argentiventer) meat is eaten in Vietnamese, Taiwanese, Cambodian and Chinese cuisines.
 Rat-on-a-stick is a roasted rat dish consumed in Vietnam and Cambodia.

 A 2020 study on wildlife trade in three southern Vietnamese provinces found that 55 percent of the field rats sold in tested restaurants were carrying a coronavirus.

 Europe

 In Victorian Britain rich and poor ate rat pie.
 During food rationing due to World War II, British biologists were known to eat laboratory rats, creamed.

 A recipe for grilled rats, Bordeaux-style, calls for the use of alcoholic rats who live in wine cellars.
 These rats are skinned and eviscerated, brushed with a thick sauce of olive oil and crushed shallots, and grilled over a fire of broken wine barrels.

-In Valencia, Spain, Ricefield rat (Rattus argentiventer) meat was immortalized by Vicente Blasco Ibáñez in his novel Cañas y barro.
-Along with eel and local beans known as garrafons, rata de marjal (marsh rat) is one of the main ingredients in traditional paella (later replaced by rabbit, chicken and seafood).
+North America

+In West Virginia, rat stew originated during economic hardship due to a collapse in the mining industry.
+The dish is an example of roadkill cuisine and has appeared in the Marlington Roadkill Cook-off.